dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 * There's no .NET server-side dependency.
 The app is fully functioning after downloaded to the client.
 * Client resources and capabilities are fully leveraged.
 * Work is offloaded from the server to the client.
-* An ASP.NET Core server isn't required to serve the app.
+* An ASP.NET Core web server isn't required to host the app.
 Serverless deployment scenarios are possible (for example, serving the app from a CDN).

 There are downsides to client-side hosting: